About Me

 When I’m not counselling, I dedicate hundreds of hours each year to continued professional development as part of my ethical responsibilities as a counsellor and psychotherapist.
 I stay up to date with the latest mental health news and research through various courses and reading, and I also enjoy writing blogs for my website.

-For my self-care, I love nothing more than relaxing with a good book in the sunshine.
+For my own self‑care, I love relaxing with a good book in the sunshine.
 I also enjoy the challenge of growing organic vegetables and fruits, even with the unpredictable weather!
 Creativity has always been a cornerstone of my life and often finds its way into my counselling sessions, providing a unique way for clients to express their emotions.
 Being a mum keeps me busy and enriches my life with joy and activity.

 My Approach

+In my work as Counsellor and Psychotherapist Kat Scurr, I bring together my training, lived experience, and humanistic values.
 I believe everyone deserves to live a happy and fulfilling life.
-Through an integrative but mainly focussing on the humanistic, person-centred approach, I provide a safe and supportive space where you can talk freely, understand yourself better, and make positive changes.
-Each session is tailored to your unique needs, helping you realise your full potential.
-My sessions are organic and what you will get from me is compassion, validation and honesty.
-I work alongside you, offering support and providing a safe space throughout your journey.
+Through an integrative but mainly humanistic, person‑centred approach, I provide a safe and supportive space where you can talk freely, understand yourself better, and make positive changes.
+Each session is tailored to your unique needs, helping you realise your full potential

 Qualifications and skills